CYB3R-JUNKI3/Robocop-Rogue-City-VR/README.md

 ## Important Notes / FAQ's
+:question: _Bullets are off if I ADS (Aim Down Sights)_

+:bulb: Currently unable to resolve this, however, the In-Game crosshair has been heavily reduced and is still very accurate

+---
 :question: _The HUD is stuck to my head during the "Shady Meetup" mission_

 :bulb: This is a work-a-round I had to settle for, you can still Aim and Shoot with your Right Motion Controller